zAlweNy26/AlweStats/README.md

 - Toggle the current biome text in the WorldStats block instead of the top-left corner in the minimap
 - Set the string format for the health of environment elements, construction pieces and entities
 - Set the string format for the process status of bushes, plants, fireplaces, beehives and fermenters
-- Set the string format for the player and focus coordinates string
 - Set the string format for the cursor coordinates string
+- Set the string format for the ShipStats and MapStats blocks
+- Set the color of the crosshair and the custom bow charge bar
+- Set the scale of the player marker and the crosshair
+- Toggle a weight fill percentage as an element in the status effects list
-- Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters, containers and construction pieces
+- Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters and containers
 - Toggle the cursor coordinates and the explored percentage in the large map
 - Toggle the rotation of the minimap that follows the player camera rotation
 - Toggle the distance and direction from claimed bed, closer portal and closer ship shown as elements in the status effects list